 In peak state, you throw two projectiles in front, they will then travel to the left and right.
 Keep in mind that both versions of the projectiles will return faster to ancient one if you aim it closer to her.

 Regardless if you’re on peak state or not, each projectile can only hit the same target once.
-So sadly no fancy, shoot someone-> have the projectile return -> blink in front of projectile to maybe damage the enemy again shenanigans here.
-You can, however make the return projectile still hit targets that have never been hit yet.
+So sadly no fancy, shoot someone-> have the projectile return -> blink in front of the projectile to maybe damage the enemy again shenanigans here.
+You can however make the returning projectile still hit targets that have never been hit yet.

 So if you gain shields whenever your s1 hits a hero, and more when the s1 projectiles return to you, remember that you can also use s2 (the blink) to reposition yourself to get the projectile back earlier.

 So aside from throwing s1 just at the right distance, you also have the option of getting your second shield earlier by just picking the projectiles up.
 JUST be careful not to jump past them, because then it will delay when you get the shields.

 S3 lets ancient one summon a clone of herself that has slightly increased move speed.
 You basically control clone (it passes through walls) and you get to stun whoever gets hit with it.
 Unlike s1 and s2, the peak state doesn’t buff this in any way.
 Press it again to unsummon the projection and gain control of your heroine again.

 You can either do a quick press when the target’s near just to stun them quickly OR keep being immobile to enjoy your limited CC immunity and damage reduction.
 You can even use this ability from afar if you think you can’t evade what’s coming and just need the damage reduction (i.e thor ult or a rampaging thing).